 This is what teaching and learning are all about.

 The Road Ahead

-At the time of writing, Hello Rails still hasn’t launched yet.
-I’m wrapping up some last minute tweaks to the small framework I built for the course and crossing my fingers Rails 6 officially drops soon.
+At the time of writing, Hello Rails still hasn't launched yet.
+I'm wrapping up some last-minute tweaks to the small framework I built for the course and crossing my fingers Rails 6 officially drops soon.
 Students will have a dashboard area where they can access their course materials.
 If they are on a team they can invite teammates as well.
 It was a fun thing to build but requires some attention.

 The course took a lot of time and effort.
 I probably overdid it a touch.
 I never really meant to even create a book version but I needed an outline to follow for the course.
 That outline grew into being a written version 😂.
-I have learned a lot already from the process but am excited for what is ahead.
+I have learned a lot already from the process but I am excited about what is ahead.
 That small framework I made can hopefully be re-purposed for future course ideas I may try out.
 That was the intention of building it anyway.